 The analyst knows that John Smith took out a loan on a given date (i.e. 4-May-2016) for a certain tenor (i.e. 30 years).
 If that was the only 30-year loan taken out on that day, the analyst can identify John Smith, and therefore can isolate the tokens used for John Smith within the data set.
 The analyst may now discover personal information about John Smith throughout the data set, e.g. salary payments or credit history information.

 Generalization solves this by bucketing (a.k.a. "banding" or "blurring") individual records into indistinguishable groups of size k.
 Individuals within the group share indirect identifiers, and so attackers may not isolate them in the bucket.
 For this example, the loan dates may be blurred to exclude the day, i.e. 4-May-2016 becomes May-2016; 30 and 40 year loans become 35 year loans; and so forth.

 In a homogeneity attack, an attacker can discover sensitive information about an individual simply by their inclusion in a k-anonymous group.

-The internal analyst from above has a tokenised and generalised copy of the sensitive data set and wishes to learn whether John Smith has ever declared bankruptcy, which is in the data set as part of the loan application.
+The internal analyst from above has a tokenized and generalized copy of the sensitive data set and wishes to learn whether John Smith has ever declared bankruptcy, which is in the data set as part of the loan application.